ropensci/npi/README.md

 ### Paging

 By default, `search_npi()` will return at most 200 records per request, which is the maximum set by the API.
 To return additional records, specify the number of records to skip using the skip argument.
-The API limits the total number of returned records across requests to 1,200 for a set a query parameters:

 ``` r
 # Return records 200-400